 Glossary

-To ensure a smooth onboarding and usage of Spearhead, here are some handy terms to have.
+Use this glossary to ensure a smooth onboarding and usage of Spearhead.

-Role: This establishes the limits of your capabilities and visibility within Spearhead as determined by the administrator who set up your profile.
+Role: This establishes the limits of your capability, visibility, and access within Spearhead as determined by the administrator who set up your profile.

 - Admin: Leader within a Spearhead organization that has complete visibility across all levels.